shiehn/signals-and-sorcery-server/README.md

 ```

 All the command from the Makefile would require to have your environment setup with the variables listed at the end of this file.
-You may used `example.env` as a sample.
+You may use `example.env` as a sample.

 ### DB MIGRATIONS